Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Goblin.md

 aliases: ["Goblin"]
 ---
 # Goblin
 *Source: Monster Manual p.
-166. Available in the SRD and the Basic Rules.*
+166, Tasha's Cauldron of Everything.
+Available in the SRD and the Basic Rules.*

 Goblins are small, black-hearted, selfish humanoids that lair in caves, abandoned mines, despoiled dungeons, and other dismal settings.
 Individually weak, goblins gather in large-sometimes overwhelming-numbers.
 They crave power and regularly abuse whatever authority they obtain.